 Things that can help with stress

-- Work out what it is that's making you anxious.
-For example, is it exams, or money or relationship problems?
+- Work out what it is that's making you feel stressed.
+For example, is it exams, money or relationship problems?
 See if you can change your circumstances to ease the pressure you're under.

-- Try to have a more healthy lifestyle.
-Eat well, get enough sleep, exercise regularly, cut down on alcohol, and spend some time socialising as well as working and studying.
+- Try to have a healthy lifestyle.
+Eat well, get enough sleep, be physically active (find out more about getting active), cut down on alcohol, and take time to relax as well as working and studying.

 - Try not to worry about the future or compare yourself with others.

-- Try to resolve personal problems by talking to a friend, tutor or someone in your family.
+- Try talking to a friend, tutor or someone in your family about your stress.

 - Read about how to cope with the stress of exams.

-The NHS website Moodzone has free mental wellbeing podcasts or audio guides that may help you when your mood is low or you're facing an anxious time in your life.
+- The free mental wellbeing audio guides may help you when your mood is low or you're facing an anxious time in your life.